 One mistake we regularly see people make is finding themselves unhappy in their work and then going straight to the job boards to find a new position.
 Most often a position quite like their current one.
 They don’t take the time to sit back and reflect.
 To understand why they are unhappy in the first place.
 Or think about the components of their job that they do enjoy.
 To get clear on what impact they want to make in their career and what they need from a lifestyle perspective to be fulfilled.

 Phase one of The ALV Career Method is all about understanding yourself and finding the right career path for you, not anyone else.
 Before you start looking outward, you must first look inward and understand your:

-- Purpose – The impact you want to make.
+The impact you want to make.
 This can sound daunting, but it isn’t.
-We see your purpose as a singular statement the defines what you want this phase of your career to be about.
+We see your purpose as a singular statement that defines what you want this phase of your career to be about.
 Maybe it’s advancing women.
 Maybe it’s developing others.
-Maybe it’s creating something new.
-Your passions, gifts and values will help you define this, and it will be a constant litmus test for you to always know if you are on the right path.
+Or maybe it’s creating something new.
+Your passions, gifts, and values will help you define this, and it will be a constant litmus test for you to always know if you are on the right path.

-Now that you fully understand yourself it’s time to start looking outward.
+Now that you fully understand yourself, it’s time to start looking outward.
 We begin this process with an open mind and a blank slate.
 We use your own passions and gifts to drive the types of jobs we search for and consider.
-We come up with a full laundry list of possibilities.
-Coach Sara says, “While quizzes place you in a certain box while the alv method embraces your uniqueness and helps you identify and land the opportunities that are aligned to you – not the other way around!”
+And we come up with a full laundry list of possibilities.
+Coach Sara says, “While quizzes place you in a certain box while the ALV method embraces your uniqueness and helps you identify and land the opportunities that are aligned to you – not the other way around!”